aidangollan/aidangollan/README.md

 - **Mathematics:** Calculus, Linear Algebra, Boolean Logic, Statistical Analysis, Mathematical Proof Writing

 ## 🌱 I’m currently learning ...
-I'm currently studying at Michigan State University Honors College and am enrolled in the following courses for the Fall 2023 semester: Data Structures and Algorithms, Computer Organization and Architecture.
+I'm currently studying at Michigan State University Honors College and am enrolled in the following courses for the Fall 2023 semester: Object Oriented Design, Web Development, and Computer Networks

 ## 💼 I'm currently working on ...
-I am currently working on learning Java, developing a resume API.
-I am also working on developing a facial recognition lock system using machine learning.
+I am currently working on a [Nutrition App](https://github.com/MSU-AI/nutrition-recommendation) with the MSU AI club I am also working on a

 ## 💡 Personal Projects
 1. [Personal Portfolio Website](https://aidangollan.com): Showcasing personal achievements interactively using Flask, React, CSS, and Digital Ocean.
-2. [Funny Spotify Playlist Generator](https://weirdspotify.com): A generator capable of creating Spotify playlists based on input strings using Spotify API, Flask, React, CSS, and Digital Ocean.
+2. [Weird Spotify Playlist Generator](https://weirdspotify.com): A generator capable of creating Spotify playlists based on input strings using Spotify API, Flask, React, CSS, and Digital Ocean.
 3. **Snake / Snake AI**: Developed a game environment using Pygame and trained an AI player using Machine Learning algorithms, resulting in a 40% increase in performance.

 Find me around the web 🌎: